garynewby/WKWebView-Local/README.md

 WKWebViewLocal
 ==============

-Updated: Local file load working with baseUrl set, embedded server unnecessary (at least in iOS 10).
+Updated: Local file load working with baseUrl set, embedded server is now unnecessary (at least in iOS 10).

 Example of WKWebView loading local files and calling between javascript and Objective-C.